803: The Mole People

 S'mores are a traditional campfire treat consisting of a toasted marshmallow and a square of chocolate (ideally Hershey’s) sandwiched between two squares of graham crackers.
 Recipes for s’mores appeared as early as the 1920s, although they were not called “s’mores” until the ‘30s.

 [Sung.]
-Diamonds, daisies, snowflakes, that girl.
+Diamonds, daisies, mole men, that girl.

-A line from the theme song to That Girl, a television series that aired from 1966-1971.
+A parody of a line from the theme song to That Girl, a television series that aired from 1966-1971.
 It starred Marlo Thomas as Ann Marie, an aspiring actress struggling to make it in New York City.
 Sample lyrics: “Diamonds, daisies, snowflakes/That Girl/Chestnuts, rainbows, springtime/Is That Girl/She's tinsel on a tree/She's everything that every girl should be!”

 [Chanted.]
 I left my wife and forty-nine kids on the verge of starvation with only one hamburger left, left, a left right left.